Hiccup99/OneDirect-flyyourdreams/README.md

            9. Flight Logo
           10. Duration<br/>

-Note: Dealyed commit of database (Missed out on the instructions)
+Note: Delayed commit of database (Missed out on the instructions)